dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 ## 1 - The javaScript forEach array method and what to know before hand

 There is maybe not so much to write about when it comes to just simply the array forEach method alone.
 However there is a while world of things to write about when it comes to other native javaScript features, as well as user space libaries and copy and past methods when it comes to other ways to go about looping over an array, or object in general.
 Still in this section I will be going over some basic hello world style examples of the array for each method in this section.
-However the bulk of what this section will be aboult will be other ways of doing the same thing with the many other options that there are to work with.
+However the bulk of what this section will be about will be other ways of doing the same thing with the many other options that there are to work with.

 I might not get into all of them in detail here in this section, as I want to keep the source code examples here in this section simple.
 However I have a number of more advanced section in this post and I will also be linking to any and all additional posts that are relevant here and there as needed.

 Event though I will be keeping the source code examples in this section fairly simple I assume that you have at least some experience when it comes to making the [first steps at learning javaScript](/2018/11/27/js-getting-started/).
 If not I have wrote a few posts on the various ways of going about getting started with client side javaScript all ready, such as with the [file protocol](/2020/09/21/js-getting-started-file-protocol/), or the browser javaScript console which would be another great option.
 There is also getting started with full stack development by setting up a simple static file sever with [nodejs and express](/2018/05/24/express-static/), or also with just [nodejs by itself](/2017/12/04/nodejs-simple-static-server-file/).
 So I will not be getting into that here and trust that you have found a way that has been working okay for you thus far, and that you want to read up more on everything and anything that revolves around the array foreach method, not just that method itself, but also why to use it, and also why not to use it.
 That is indeed a bit of a rabbit hole it would seem, and thus that is the reason why this post is a bit lengthly.

+### - The source code examples for this post are on Github

+I have the source code examples in this post up on my [test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-foreach).
+This is also where I am parking the source code examples for my [many other posts on vanilla javaScript topics](/categories/js/).

 ### - No golden Hammer when looping over an array, or public object keys in general

+I have read a lot of blog posts on this specific topic over the years, and one them that I have noticed with array for each is that there is often this kind of attitude where array for each should always be used over loops, or that using the array for each method is a very poor choice and it shows that you do not have much depth as a developer.
+I think it is a good idea to try to avoid having such an elitist attitude when it comes to this.
+When I am working out a little javaScript on occasion I find myself using the Array for each method.
+It is often a nice quick solution for just simply looping over the contents of an array, and some times that is just simply what I want to do and move on.
+However I do so with the understanding that there are some draw backs compared to other options such as while loops which I would say I tend to use more often.

-The Array.forEach method in native javaScript is one of many ways to loop over the contents of a collection in javaScript.
+The truth about the array for each method is that the Array forEach method in native javaScript is just one of many ways to loop over the contents of a collection in javaScript.
 However Array.forEach is only generally useful for looping over the contents of an Array, unless some trickery with the [function call method](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call) is used with array like objects, or some processing is done before hand by one way or another to create an array.
 However even it you can get it to work to loop over the contents of a collection it might not still always be the best solution when it comes to looping over a collection.

 Simply put The array for each method might not always be the best choice for the job when it comes to looping over the contents of an array, let alone any kind of collection when dealing with objects in general.
 There is no golden hammer when it comes to looping over an array.
 For example when it comes to just simply looping over an array, I often prefer to use a while loop, but even that might still not be the best option in all cases.
 As such I will often use methods like the Array map method, or the Array filter method to create the end result that I want.